 Create tag rules

-Learn how to send events to the Adobe Experience Platform Edge Network with your XDM object using tag rules.
+Learn how to send events to the Adobe Experience Platform Edge Network using tag rules.
 A tag rule is a combination of events, conditions, and actions that tells the tag property to do something.
 With Platform Web SDK, rules are used to send events to Platform Edge Network with the right data.

 Learning objectives